mikabytes/clubhouse-gears/README.md

 Make anything happen automically.
 Define your rules directly as Clubhouse Stories.

 To give you a taste, check out these few examples.
 However, possibilities really are endless.
-See the [recipies](#Recipies) for code.
+See the [recipes](#Recipes) for code.

 - Every third wednesday of the month, create a new story in project "Company maintenance" named "Send invoices".
 Set due date 7 days later.
 - When a story in project "Design" is completed, create a new story in project "Engineering" with the same name and with a relationship to the design story.